 You are able to choose from a variety of massage treatments, and/or spend your time in the different baths.
 They have hot and cold pools, along with a salt pool you can float in, and a sauna.
 The entire spa is gorgeous and the staff is incredibly kind.
 Oh – and you can also get cava and chocolate truffles.
 What’s not to love?

-Paradiso Bar is a Barcelona speakeasy that was voted Best Bar in the World in 2022.
+Paradiso Bar is a Barcelona speakeasy that was voted Best Bar in the World in 2022 by The World’s 50 Best Bars.
 So, you kind of have to visit.
 Paradiso is located behind the unsuspecting fridge door of a pastrami shop and has taken the world by storm with its creative cocktail presentation and energetic bartenders.
 Seriously, the bartenders make sure you have the time of your life from the second you walk in the door.
-Their menu changes yearly, but there are some “staple” drinks that they keep on rotation – my favorite being the Evolution Negroni.
-After all, you can’t spell Gina without gin.
+The Paradiso menu changes yearly, but there are some staple drinks that they keep on rotation – my favorite being the Evolution Negroni.
+After all, you can’t spell Gina without gin 😉.

 - Pro Tip: You can’t just walk into Paradiso, and they don’t take reservations by phone.
 To know how to enter, check out my other blog post: How to Enter The Best Cocktail Bar in Barcelona.